 My blog so far has taken a diary-type direction, I'm hoping that it will appeal to everyone and show that we are a "normal" family, just with a few extra needs in terms of access.
 I'm hoping that it will make businesses rethink the services they are providing, and at the very least I hope to raise awareness of the obstacles we can face on a daily basis.
 I am aware that different familes face very different obstacles, but this is our story, our adventure, come and join us for the ride.

 Founder of Special Needs Jungle.
 Parent of two young adults with autism.
-Tania is a member of the Whole School SEND Expert Reference Group for SEND Leadership, the Ofsted SEND Inspections Stakeholders Group, and sits on the Advisory Board of the Royal Holloway, University of London Centre of Gene and Cell Therapy.
-She is also an experienced broadcast and print journalist & author.
+New grandma.
+Tania is a member the Ofsted SEND Inspections Stakeholders Advisory Group, and sits on the Advisory Board of the Royal Holloway, University of London Centre of Gene and Cell Therapy.
+She is also on the Editorial Board of Springer Nature Gene Therapy journal She is also an experienced broadcast and print journalist & author.
 Tania also runs a PR, web & social media consultancy, SocialOro Media.
-She is a Rare Disease & chronic pain patient advocate with Ehlers Danlos syndrome.
+She is a rare disease & chronic pain patient advocate with Ehlers Danlos syndrome.

 Founder of Special Needs Jungle.
 Parent of two young adults with autism.
-Tania is a member of the Whole School SEND Expert Reference Group for SEND Leadership, the Ofsted SEND Inspections Stakeholders Group, and sits on the Advisory Board of the Royal Holloway, University of London Centre of Gene and Cell Therapy.
+New grandma.
+Tania is a member the Ofsted SEND Inspections Stakeholders Advisory Group, and sits on the Advisory Board of the Royal Holloway, University of London Centre of Gene and Cell Therapy.
+She is also on the Editorial Board of Springer Nature Gene Therapy journal